EldonGabriel/eldongabriel.github.io/_posts/2026-04-22-report-hardware-integrity-investigation-2tb-usb-io-failure.md

  **Improve Accountability:** Document low-level error codes (e.g., Rufus 0xC0030037) for audit and validation

-This ensures storage media is validated before use in administrative or forensic operations.
+This ensures that the storage media are validated before use in administrative or forensic operations.

 ## 1.2 Technical Task / Troubleshooting Process

-The process focused on identifying the failure point using low-level disk tools and driver analysis.
+The process focused on identifying the failure point using low-level disk tools and driver analyses.

 ### Key Actions & Observations